voucherifyio/sdk-java-openapi-based/docs/VouchersApi.md

     VouchersApi apiInstance = new VouchersApi(defaultClient);
     String code = "code_example"; // String | A unique **code** that identifies the voucher.
     Boolean force = true; // Boolean | If this flag is set to `true`, the voucher will be removed permanently.
+If it is set to `false` or not set at all, the voucher will be moved to the bin.
 Going forward, the user will be able to create another voucher with exactly the same code. try {
       apiInstance.deleteVoucher(code, force);
     } catch (ApiException e) {